WorldWideTelescope/worldwide-telescope-manual/content/searchpanel/index.md

 +++
 title = "Search Panel"
-description = "The Search panel of the AAS WorldWide Telescope user interface" weight = 500
+description = "The Search panel of the WorldWide Telescope user interface" weight = 500
 +++